-Introduction -- How to Level a Shaman in WotLK
+Introduction – How to Level a Shaman in WotLK

-The shaman class' talent trees are: Enhancement, Restoration and Elemental that each offer a very unique play
+The shaman class' talent trees are: Enhancement, Restoration and Elemental that each offer a

-damage dealing, while Restoration focuses on healing.
+that focus on damage dealing, while Restoration focuses on healing.
 Either of the damage dealing trees is your way

 to go if you want to solo level your way to 80, while if you want to use the random

 dungeon tool for leveling it's better to play Restoration for shorter queues and great rewards from

-Shaman Leveling Gear -- stats to focus on
+Shaman Leveling Gear – stats to focus on

 The Shaman class starts off as (cloth and) leather users, and at level 40 mail

 The Enhancement shaman focuses on stats such as attack power, agility, crit and haste while

 leveling.
 You want to get your attack power up as high as possible because of your Mental Quickness talent that you can get

 around level 50-55.
 Intellect is nice as well, as all your attacks cost mana, and because of the talent Mental

 Dexterity.
 Expertise and Hit is always nice too.
 Strength on the other hand, is okay, but only translates into 1

 attack power.
 You will be in melee-range taking damage as you grind through mobs, so stamina is never to be